 - Extreme irritabilit

 - Baby is very stiff or like a rag doll

 - Lethargy

 - Seizures

 - Not eating or poor appetite Dilated pupils

-- Feeding problems

-- Difficulty breathing
+- Difficulty breathing Feeding problems

 - Vomiting

 - Blood spots in eyes

 medical attention right away could save your call 911 or bring your baby to the nearest If you think your child has been shaken, emergency room immediately.
+Getting child's life.

-Getting to make my baby stop crying?
+to make my baby stop crying?
 All babies cry a lot during the first few What can I do months of life.
 Crying does not mean that your baby is being bad or that your baby is angry with you.
 Sometimes, babies just need to cry.